p1p13/p1p13.github.io/_posts/2024-02-08-bge-m3-embeddings.markdown

 - $$L_{final} = L^` + L$$

 - Fist text encoder is pretrained on unsupervised data where only dense retreival is trained.
-- Self knowledge distillation is applied to second stage whem model is finetuned on labeled and synthetic data.
+- Self knowledge distillation is applied to second stage when model is finetuned on labeled and synthetic data.
     - ANCE used for hard negative.

 ## Efficient  Batching